 20. In case of any dispute or difference between the owner and the contractor, the architect’s decision shall be binding on both parties.

 IN WITNESS WHEREOF, the parties hereto have set their hands on the date mentioned above at Bangalore.

 Mr. _________ (OWNERS NAME) Mr. _______________(CONTRACTORS NAME)

 TIPS FOR SIGNING AGREEMENT BETWEEN BUILDING CONTRACTOR AND OWNER IN BANGALORE

-Before signing a construction agreement between Owner and Civil Contractor, One should ensure that all the items are covered properly so that there will be sufficient legal protection.
+Before signing a construction agreement between the Owner and Civil Contractor, One should ensure that all the items are covered properly to have sufficient legal protection.

-The risk factors should be included in the contract so that the interests of the House owner will be protected.
+The risk factors should be included in the contract to protect the House owner’s interests.
 If you fail to read the written agreement, you will not be in a defensive position.
 The delivery of products and services will be mentioned in the contract between the owner and the contractor.

-If the Agreement is signed, it cannot be changed later unless it is agreed by both parties.
-One should be satisfied with the contract terms that is mutually benefits both parties (Owner and Civil contractors) .
-If you are not satisfied with the contract terms, you should be able to negotiate with the contractor.
+If the Agreement is signed, it cannot be changed later unless both parties agree upon it.
+One should be satisfied with the contract terms that mutually benefit both parties (Owner and Civil contractors).
+If you are not satisfied with the contract terms, you should negotiate with the contractor.

 DELIVERY TIME FRAME

-A Civil contractor should deliver services within the stipulate time frame.
-The owner who is receiving goods and services should ensure that the delivery of service is in tune with the requirements.
+A Civil contractor should deliver services within the stipulated time frame.
+The owner who is receiving goods and services should ensure that the service delivery complies with the requirements.
 You can include various milestones and delivery points.
 If the delivery is not in tune with the milestone, you will be alerted.